 The work is considered so significant it was designated a UNESCO World Heritage site in 1983 and stands today as a symbol of India and one of the world’s most celebrated monuments.

-After spending nearly a week in India, I still can’t say whether I’d go back.
-The contrast between the grittiness of life and death in Varanasi and the love story of the Taj Mahal couldn’t have been any greater.
+After spending nearly a week in India, I still can’t say whether I’ll go back.
+The contrast between the grittiness of life and death in Varanasi and the love story of the Taj Mahal can’t be any greater.

 But it’s simply impossible to gaze up at the shimmering marble of the Taj Mahal and not feel the overwhelming love of the man who built it to honor his one true love.
-Finally, we’d found the romance of India worthy of a stop on any honeymoon tour.
+Finally, we’ve found the romance of India worthy of a stop on any honeymoon tour.